In this article, we’ll demonstrate various examples of how to use the WEEKNUM function effectively in Excel.

 Formula Breakdown

-• WEEKNUM(D5): This part calculates the week number for the date in cell D5.
-It determines the week number based on the default week numbering system in Excel.
+- WEEKNUM(D5): Calculates the week number for the date in cell D5, based on the default week numbering system in Excel.

-• DATE(YEAR(D5),MONTH(D5),1): This constructs a new date using the year and month from the date in cell D5 and a day of 1.
+- DATE(YEAR(D5),MONTH(D5),1): Constructs a new date using the year and month from the date in cell D5 and a day of 1.
 It represents the first day of the same month as the date in cell D5.

-• WEEKNUM(DATE(YEAR(D5),MONTH(D5),1)): This calculates the week number for the constructed date from step 2.
-It determines the week number based on the default week numbering system in Excel.
+- WEEKNUM(DATE(YEAR(D5),MONTH(D5),1)): Calculates the week number for the constructed date above, based on the default week numbering system in Excel.

-• WEEKNUM(D5)-WEEKNUM(DATE(YEAR(D5),MONTH(D5),1)): This part subtracts the week number obtained in step 3 from the week number obtained in step 1.
-The purpose is to determine the difference in week numbers between the specific date in cell D5 and the first day of the same month.
+- WEEKNUM(D5)-WEEKNUM(DATE(YEAR(D5),MONTH(D5),1)): Subtracts the week number just obtained from the week number obtained in step 1, returning the difference in week numbers between the specific date in cell D5 and the first day of the same month.

-• WEEKNUM(D5)-WEEKNUM(DATE(YEAR(D5),MONTH(D5),1))+1: This part adds 1 to the difference calculated in step 4.
+- WEEKNUM(D5)-WEEKNUM(DATE(YEAR(D5),MONTH(D5),1))+1: Adds 1 to the difference calculated in step 4.
 The purpose is to adjust the week number difference to account for the starting week.

 =WEEKNUM(D5)

-• Now, detect the unique week numbers from Column F. The formula in cell B17 is like below.
+- To detect the unique week numbers from Column F, the formula in cell B17 is as follows:

 =UNIQUE(F5:F14)